 Tscheppaschlucht (Carinthia)

 The Tscheppaschlucht by Ferlach, Carinthia, is a natural jewel of a canyon.
 Enjoy hiking a canyon with a unique natural backdrop.
-Moreover, there are different routes and exits to choose from and hiking times from estimated 2 – 4 hours.
+Moreover, there are different routes, exits, and hiking times from an estimated 2 – 4 hours.
 We found the path and walkways relatively easy to hike.
-However, some parts require that you are steady on your feet.
-Starting nicely in the beginning, it becomes more strenuous as you start the 334-meter ascent up to the highest point at 983 meters above sea level.
-Often you are hiking up and down the terrain.
+However, some parts require that you be steady on your feet.
+Starting nicely initially, it becomes more strenuous as you start the 334-meter ascent up to the highest point at 983 meters above sea level.
+Often, you are hiking up and down the terrain.

 For more info: Tscheppaschlucht Ferlach